joellord/openshift-atlas/README.md

 Keep the default values for the names and labels.
 Click on Connect Secret Ref and in the text box, enter `openshift-mongodb`, which is the name of the secret you just created.
 Click on the Project Ip Access List and in the Ip Address field, enter `0.0.0.0`.
-Create a user password to be used with the database.

 Your Atlas Project is created, you can now go and create a cluster in that project.